DataDog/dd-sdk-ios/docs/log_collection.md

 - if changed to `.granted`, the SDK will send all current and future data to Datadog;
 - if changed to `.notGranted`, the SDK will wipe all current data and will not collect any future data.

+Before uploading to Datadog, data is stored in cleartext in the cache directory (`Library/Caches`) of your application sandbox.

 When writing your application, you can enable development logs.
 All internal messages in the SDK with a priority equal to or higher than the provided level are then logged to console logs.

     {{< tabs >}}
     {{% tab "Swift" %}}